Energy2021

 The Results

 After three months of intense focus, camaraderie and virtual learning, we are pleased to announce Neothermal Energy Storage as the Energy 2021 winner.
-The company, which offers supplemental electric thermal storage (ETS) systems using salt hydrate to electrify residential boilers and furnaces, won a $25,000 cash prize and a pilot project awarded by Burlington Electric Department (BED).
+The company, which offers supplemental electric thermal storage (ETS) systems using salt hydrate to electrify residential boilers and furnaces, received a $25,000 cash award and a pilot project awarded by Burlington Electric Department (BED).
 BED also awarded a pilot project to Arc Industries, and Green Mountain Power (GMP) awarded a pilot project to Grid Fruit.
 Read the recap here.

 The challenge